EU Exit FAQs

 -

-If you use the services of an Approved/Notified Body, Designated Body or Assessment Body in the UK…
+If you use the services of an Approved/Notified Body, Designated Body, or Assessment Body in the UK:

-Approved Bodies will continue to assess conformity with requirements in the NTSNs in the same way that a Notified Body did with TSIs.
-There are no changes to the services that are performed by Designated Bodies and Assessment Bodies as they remain valid under domestic regulations.
+- Approved Bodies continue to assess conformity with requirements in the NTSNs in the same way that a Notified Body did with TSIs.

 If you are a Notified Body based in the UK…